This recipe is NOT safe for Coumadin (warfarin) users.

 Puree until smooth.

-Place the remaining beans in a large mixing bowl with celery, onions, dill and the dressing.
+Place the remaining beans in a large mixing bowl with the bell pepper, celery, onions, and the dressing.

 Fold together until well blended.